 CPA, CA, Vice Chair, Director

 Chief Financial Officer of the Previcare Group, Mr. McIntosh has more than 38 years of experience in senior management, corporate finance and accounting.
 Mr. McIntosh has held senior financial positions with a number of significant private and public corporations.
 He has, among other things, overseen the financial operations, the corporate development function, and the ‘going public’ process for two major Canadian corporations.
 Over the 10 years ending in 2012, he developed and managed from startup, a group of unique business entities/operations and the corporate infrastructure required to support the entire diverse group.
 As part of the unique group of entities, during this period he nurtured and oversaw the growth of the Paloma Foundation from concept to operating entity.
 As Executive Director of the Paloma Foundation, he was responsible for developing and maintaining all of the systems and procedures required for the trustees to ensure the Foundation remained true to its funding mandate and focus, while exercising sound business practices.
 He is currently a member in good standing of the Institute of Chartered Professional Accountants of Ontario.
 He graduated cum laude, receiving his H.B.A. from Trinity College, University of Toronto.

-James Bonnici, Network Engineer at Trump Systems and owner of ITcan.work computer support services.
+James Bonnici, an IT consultant in the greater Toronto area.
 Winner of the “Volunteer of the Year” award from Sky’s the Limit in 2010.
 Volunteer IT Manager at STL from 2009 to present.
 With over 20 years of experience with computers, James has seen the rise of the Personal Computer (PC) and Internet in the home to the essential services that today’s top businesses are built on.
 He has helped individuals and corporations to understand and utilize the many facets that today’s technology offers.
 James’ belief in bridging the digital divide, reducing environmental impacts, his experience volunteering with STL, and his work within the technology industry, has provided invaluable insight and expertise to our community partners and recipients.